 The most important policies are

 - the Policy on Discrimination, Harassment, and Retaliation (the Discrimination Policy)

-- the Policy on Sexual Misconduct, Dating and Domestic Violence, and Stalking (the Sexual Misconduct Policy); and
+- the Policy on Sexual Misconduct, Relationship Violence, and Stalking (the Sexual Misconduct Policy); and

 These policies prohibit specific types of conduct, and establish reporting obligations.

 The Discrimination Policy prohibits discrimination on the basis of any irrelevant personal factor.
-Irrelevant personal factors include race, gender and gender identity, national origin, sex and sexual orientation, and many other characteristics.
+Irrelevant personal factors include (without limitation) race, gender and gender identity, national origin, religion, sex and sexual orientation, and physical or mental disability.
 The Discrimination Policy applies to students: it protects students from discrimination and prohibits them from discriminating or harassing others.

 The Discrimination Policy prohibits sexual harassment, including sexual violence and other forms of sexual misconduct, and mandates reporting in certain circumstances.
-Sexual violence and sexual misconduct are defined in detail in the Sexual Misconduct Policy.
+The forms of and sexual misconduct are defined in detail in the Sexual Misconduct Policy.

-The Discrimination Policy also requires almost all W&M employees to report incidents of sexual violence and harassment, when they become aware of them.
-This reporting obligation does not require victims to report; it requires people to report incidents involving other people.
+The Discrimination Policy also requires almost all W&M employees to report incidents of sexual misconduct, including sexual violence, relationship violence, and stalking when they become aware of them.
+This reporting obligation does not require survivors to report or other students to report information they learn from a friend or contemporary; it requires Responsible Employees, including student employees in their employment capacity, to report incidents involving other people.